-Four additional independent seminars of the laboratory sessions have been programmed, which will serve to reinforce the learning of the same ones, either treating monographic subjects (for example, treatment of magnitudes, units and calculation of errors), either to solve or analyze doubts that have arisen in the treatment and interpretation of the results of the practices.
+Four additional seminars have been programmed.
+The seminar 1 which will be carried out joined to practical session 1, and the remaining three seminars will be independent of the laboratory sessions.
+These seminars will serve to reinforce the learning of the subject taught in the practical sessions, either treating monographic subjects (for example, treatment of magnitudes, units and calculation of errors), either to solve or analyze doubts that have arisen in the treatment and interpretation of the results of the practices.